ufal/npfl138/exam/questions.md

   self-attention (but you do not need to describe multi-head attention), FFN and positions of LNs and dropouts.
 [10]

-- Write down the formula of Transformer self-attention, and then describe multi-head self-attention in detail.
+- Write down the formula of Transformer self-attention assuming you get sequence representation $\boldsymbol X \in \mathbb{R}^{n \times d}$, and then describe multi-head self-attention in detail, including the dimensionality of the individual heads.
 [10]

 - Describe the Transformer decoder architecture, including the description of self-attention and masked self-attention (but you do not need to describe